-The classic Scratch Map with gold foil that reveals a more colorful and detailed map.
-Includes trivia about some countries and cities along the bottom of map.
+This classic Scratch Map with gold foil reveals a more colorful and detailed map.
+Includes trivia about some countries and cities along the bottom of the map.
 Includes a gift tube.
-32.4 x 23.4 inches.
+Measures 32.4 x 23.4 inches.

->

-> Easy to accidentally scratch.
+Easy to accidentally scratch.

 This map features all 62 national parks with a tracking list, the 50 highest peaks, and 50 historical landmarks.
 It displays the flags of every state and territory, and comes with a scratcher.

 Some complaints of states being difficult to scratch off.

 A large map that takes up the entire poster for maximum detail.
 Includes a cardboard tube, making it a good choice for travel.
 Measures 33.25 x 23.5 inches.

 The map beneath the gold foil has somewhat dull colors, and it's difficult to find a frame to fit this map.